What’s It Really Like to Travel Japan?

 See English lettering somewhere?
 Chances are it’s not used for the purpose of communicating with non-Japanese speakers.
 Again and again, I noticed that English was used for little more than decoration.

-On our first night in Tokyo, Mario and I were looking for a restaurant in a mall and I was delighted to find a pamphlet emblazoned with Mall Directory in ornate script.
+On my first night in Tokyo, I was looking for a restaurant in a mall and I was delighted to find a pamphlet emblazoned with Mall Directory in ornate script.
 I opened it up…and it was all in Japanese.
 The English was just used for stylistic purposes.

 Sex is overt — except when it’s not.

 If there’s any neighborhood you must visit in Tokyo, make it Akihabara.
-Mario and I planned to check out the electronics stores, seeing the newest innovations years before they hit the western market.
+I planned to check out the electronics stores, seeing the newest innovations years before they hit the western market.

-Instead, we found ourselves in the center for otaku (super-geek) culture.
+Instead, I found myself in the center for otaku (super-geek) culture.
 Electronics stores held court next to porn shops, crammed with sex toys and hentai (anime porn) comic books.
 Arcades were filled with nipple-baring figurines in sexual poses as prizes.
 Throughout the neighborhood, girls dressed as sexy maids advertised their cafes.

 Now — the strange thing is that actual sex is kept under lock and key.
 While seeing men reading porn on the subway is a common occurrence, you wouldn’t see a couple making out and borderline dry humping in Tokyo.
 You barely saw people even holding hands.
 As I mentioned in my geisha post, there are clear boundaries between actual, consensual, conventional, relationship-based sex and just about everything else.

 It’s not as expensive as you think.